 - Pictured Rocks State Park

-Scholars will also partake in weekly speaker series, graduate and career workshops, and student led seminars discussing diversity and equity in conservation.
-Guided by program staff, mentors and field instructors, scholars will examine concepts around power, privilege and identity, and how these forces impact historical, contemporary and emerging challenges within the field of conservation.
+Drawing on the research of Program Director, Dr. Dorceta E. Taylor, DDCSP at the University of Michigan has a special focus on programming related to diversity and equity in conservation.
+First-year scholars will participate in regular seminars that help examine concepts around power, privilege, and identity and how these forces impact historical, contemporary and emerging challenges within the field of conservation.
 DDCSP UM staff and mentors are committed to creating respectful and safe spaces for these conversations.
-Scholars are expected to actively participate using what they learn from the assigned readings, their field work, and their own lived experiences.
+Scholars are expected to actively participate in these discussions using what they learn from assigned readings, field work, and their own lived experiences.